ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ## Setup AWS EC2 Instance {#github_hosted2}
 Make sure you created an EC2 instance on your AWS account.
 For instructions, see: [Launch through EC2](https://arm-software.github.io/VHT/main/infrastructure/html/run_ami_local.html#Launch_EC2).
 Once created you need to make notes of the Instance ID, for later reference.
 You can stop the machine once it has reached running state.
 The plugin will start the machine on demand.

+The IAM role created in the previous step, can either be specified on launch or it is added from the EC2 management.
+Attach it anytime using Actions - Security - Modify IAM role from the menu.

 ## Setup AWS S3 Instance {#github_hosted3}